YasiTL/YasiTL/README.md

 ### Hi, I am Yasaman!
 But since you're here, you can call me Yasi ✨

 ### 🤘 About me
-I am a software engineer at Saga Education.
+I am a software engineer at Riot Games.
 I am passionate about developing technology that will leave a lasting mark on the communities I love.
 I am always seeking the next challenge and for people I can help rise with me.

 ### 💖 What I love doing...
 Full stack web development